 Cities like L.A., Sydney, New Dehli will find solar costs 20% cheaper than somewhere like New York, Beijing, Tokyo as they simply get more sun.
 At the other end of the spectrum, London or Moscow get about half the solar resources of L.A. or Sydney:

-You will also note from the above chart that solar resources are pretty good in most emerging countries – which is where most of the growth in demand is coming from.
+You will also note from the above chart that solar resources are pretty good in most emerging countries.
+This is where most of the growth in demand is coming from.

-At the moment, it looks like less than 5 years until we see significant changes in the electricity market, even if the rate of cost reductions is cut in half.
-And don’t sleep on rooftop solar + batteries – they are a lot more expensive than coal, but retail power prices are a lot more expensive than wholesale.
-There is a decent chance rooftop solar + battery users going off-grid start a “death spiral” for electricity transmission.
+At the moment, it looks like less than 5 years until we see significant changes in the electricity market, even if the cost reduction rate doesn’t halve.
+And don’t ignore rooftop solar + batteries.
+Currently it is a lot more expensive than coal, but retail power prices are a lot more expensive than wholesale.
+What’s more there is a decent chance these converts going off-grid start a “death spiral” for electricity transmission.

 Battery costs are the primary determinant at this point – if the rate of improvement slows significantly, then it may take 10 years.
 My base case is that battery improvement will be sustained, but its far from a given – this is the assumption to watch.